We are committed to providing an accessible user experience for all website visitors.

 Where do I claim my equipment?

 Once you land, head to baggage claim.
-When you get to baggage claim, you will usually find your skis and snowboards in the oversize luggage claim area.
+When you get to baggage claim, you will usually find your skis and snowboards in the oversized luggage claim area.
 Ski equipment always seems to come out later than other luggage, so do not stress if you have your other bags and haven’t seen your skis yet.
 Grab a luggage cart to transport everything to your next step in transportation.
 Keep in mind if you happen to travel internationally and have a connection, sometimes you have to claim your checked luggage and recheck it if you have entered another country.
 When traveling from or through Vancouver to the United States, you go through U.S. Customs in Vancouver.
 If that is the case, make sure you have a lengthy connection to allow enough time.
 If your luggage does not make the international connection, neither do you.

 It’s hard enough to travel with tadpoles, but adding on carry-on luggage, strollers and all of the ski equipment is physically demanding.
 As soon as you arrive at the airport, locate a luggage cart.
 Stack the suitcases and equipment on the cart to save your back.
 Pulling wheeled equipment bags is certainly easier than carrying them.
 A boot bag with backpack straps also helps.
 But definitely find that luggage cart!

-Tad offers some snowboarding travel advice, amid our tips for traveling with skis.
+Tad offers some snowboarding travel advice amid our tips for traveling with skis.
 Flatten your bindings to make more room in your bag.
 If you like your straps in a certain spot, mark them with a permanent marker or paint so you can easily readjust them once you arrive.
 Always bring a Phillips head screwdriver with you to tighten your bindings, which get loose from the vibrations of travel.
 Yes, you can find them on the mountain, but it saves time and effort to have one with you.

 Bring some warm, comfortable clothes.
-After a day of skiing you will want to be cozy, and chances are you are bundled up and nobody will see your clothes much anyway.
-You will only wear them for a few hours after skiing, so you can probably get multiple uses of them.
-After skiing and Jacuzzi or pool, we like to slip into some PJs and sit by the fire.
+After a day of skiing, you will want to be cozy.
+And chances are, you'll be bundled up and nobody will see your clothes much anyway.
+You will only wear them for a few hours after skiing, so you can probably get multiple uses out of them.
+After skiing and jacuzzi or pool time, we like to slip into some PJs and sit by the fire.
 Our regular clothes see very little use on a ski trip!